Working Out At Home Is Convenient

 The Coronavirus pandemic has caused unprecedented worldwide economic shutdowns.
+Working out at home has become necessary for tackling new fitness goals.
 To prevent the spread of the Coronavirus, countries around the world have put orders in place to limit business activity.

 Shutdowns have affected many industries.
 Shopping malls, small businesses and restaurants have felt the affect of having to close their businesses for brief periods.
 There has been a decline in the airline industry, tourism and cruise line industry.

 Health clubs and Gyms are also greatly affected.
-Planning for easy at-home workouts has become necessary for tackling new fitness goals.
 People are working out in creative ways and face challenges finding a gym to workout in.
-However, easy full-body workouts at home is possible without a gym.
+However, working out at home can be just as effective and can be a time saver.

 Working Out Has Become Challenging